The 3C Core Values at Battle On Therapy: Compassion, Curiosity, Collaboration

 - What it looks like: Clear goals, choice of tools, and ongoing feedback.

-- Why it helps: When the plan fits your values and community, follow-through rises.
+- Why it helps: When the plan fits your values and community, follow-through increases.

 - In session: We co-write scripts for conflict, design habit supports, and review what worked.